pith. sign in

 Core claim

-We present a proof-of-concept Dual-Brain architecture that combines both strengths: an LLM-based orchestrator translates operator intents into data-collection policies and deployment code, while an automated ML engine, NeuralSmith, trains lightweight classifiers on demand via an API.
-We describe the architecture and provisioning workflow, share practical insights from a containerized O-RAN 5G SA testbed, and discuss open research directions.
+The authors present a proof-of-concept Dual-Brain architecture that combines an LLM-based orchestrator, which translates operator intents into data-collection policies and deployment code, with an automated ML engine called NeuralSmith that trains lightweight classifiers on demand via an API.

 What carries the argument